-Issue #06 is a milestone issue for us.
+A milestone issue for us.
 We’ve rebranded entirely.
 New logo, new layout, same intriguing content.
 The gallery section is larger.
 The design is cleaner, more concise.
-We’d like to think of it as maturing a little but still protruding some of that rebellious nature we love so much.
+We’d like to think of it as maturing a little but still providing some of that rebellious nature we love so much.